What Is Dividends Per Share?

 Let us now do the same example above in Excel.

-First,we will go for simple average to find out the average outstanding shares.
+First, it is necessary to calculate a simple average to find out the average outstanding shares.

-You can download this DPS template here – Dividends per Share Excel Template
+Investors can download this DPS template here – Dividends per Share Excel Template

 Dividend per share is the amount of dividend earned for every share held but earning per share is the return on every share held.
 The basic differences between are as follows: